Closed-Loop Attribution in Retail Media: How Walmart, Amazon & Instacart Measure True Lift (2026)

 AMC access

 Access has broadened.
 AMC was historically gated to DSP advertisers and large brands with data teams.
 Through 2025, Amazon expanded AMC availability to all Sponsored Ads advertisers, removing the biggest practical barrier (Skai, 2025; eMarketer, 2025).
-Paired with the new AI-powered Ads Agent Skill that lets users ask AMC questions in natural language instead of writing SQL, the effective access tier for AMC is now much wider than it was 12 months ago.
-For methodology on layering hold-out tests on top of these reported paths, see how incrementality testing complements reported ROAS — AMC is excellent for observed-path analytics, but true lift requires a designed experiment.
+Paired with the new AI-powered Ads Agent that lets users ask AMC questions in natural language instead of writing SQL, the effective access tier for AMC is now much wider than it was 12 months ago.
+For methodology on layering hold-out tests on top of these reported paths, see how closed-loop attribution complements incrementality testing for true ROAS measurement — AMC is excellent for observed-path analytics, but true lift requires a designed experiment.

 Instacart: Carrot Insights + Data Hub + Ads API